Oswaldo Cabrera Preview, Player Props: Yankees vs. Astros

 Oswaldo Cabrera At The Plate

-- Cabrera has eight doubles, four home runs and 18 walks while hitting .215.
+- Cabrera is batting .212 with eight doubles, four home runs and 19 walks.

-- In 25.0% of his games this season, Cabrera has had at least one RBI.
-He's picked up more than one in 6.9% and driven in three or more of his team's runs in one contest.
+- Cabrera has an RBI in 19 of 73 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.